Department-of-Mesh-Regional-Bridging/meshcore-esp-now-filtered-bridge/README.md

 The Crossband Filtered Bridge helps to address these challenges by acting as a selective gateway, not a simple common repeater.
 It forwards only what should cross, thereby minimizing a large percentage of cascading traffic and helps to preserve the integrity and performance of each region.

+#Current Limitations
+***blocking more than 4-5 hashtag channels affects the CLI response to get bridge.filter because of the limitations of the 150 byte response on CLI commands.
+Recommended workaround is to keep track of blocked hashtag channels in notepad/obsidian/spreadsheet in order to facilitate unblocking.
+***Filtered Bridge is power hungry.
+Take your power soution to the bridge seriously.
+Powersaving features of 1.16 can *not* be applied to the ESP-NOW bridge.
+Unfortunate, but we are actively searching for an elegant solution.